paulkarpenko/us-code-ui/uscode/title-29-labor/chapter-032-workforce-innovation-and-opportunity.md

 The Rehabilitation Act of 1973, referred to in subsecs. (b)(1)(B)(iv) and (f), is Pub.
 L. 93–112, Sept.
 26, 1973, 87 Stat.
 355, which is classified generally to chapter 16 (§ 701 et seq.) of this title.
 Title I of the Act is classified generally to subchapter I (§ 720 et seq.) of chapter 16 of this title.
 Part C of title I of the Act is classified generally to part C (§ 741) of subchapter I of chapter 16 of this title.
 For complete classification of this Act to the Code, see Short Title note set out under [section 701 of this title](./chapter-016-vocational-rehabilitation-and-other-rehabilitation-services.md#section-701) and Tables.

 The Older Americans Act of 1965, referred to in subsecs. (b)(1)(B)(v) and (h)(2)(D)(i)(II), is Pub.
 L. 89–73, July 14, 1965, 79 Stat.
 218, which is classified generally to chapter 35 (§ 3001 et seq.) of Title 42, The Public Health and Welfare.
-Title V of the Act, known as the Community Service Senior Opportunities Act, is classified generally to subchapter IX (§ 3056 et seq.) of chapter 35 of Title 42, The Public Health and Welfare.
+Title V of the Act, known as the Community Service Senior Opportunities Act, is classified generally to subchapter IX (§ 3056 et seq.) of chapter 35 of Title 42.
 For complete classification of this Act to the Code, see Short Title note set out under [section 3001 of Title 42](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section3001&num=0&edition=prelim) and Tables.

 The Carl D. Perkins Career and Technical Education Act of 2006, referred to in subsecs. (b)(1)(B)(vi) and (h)(2)(C)(ii), is Pub.
 L. 88–210, Dec.
 18, 1963, 77 Stat.
 403, as amended generally by Pub.
 L. 109–270, § 1(b), Aug.
 12, 2006, 120 Stat.
 683, which is classified generally to chapter 44 (§ 2301 et seq.) of Title 20, Education.
 For complete classification of this Act to the Code, see Short Title note set out under [section 2301 of Title 20](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section2301&num=0&edition=prelim) and Tables.